ThaKladd/PHPlater/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## Issues to fix
+- When separators are changed all characters should be escaped in regex
+- Make it possible to change chaining . and argument ,

 ## Documentation